 Cutting back on caffeine

-Have you made the commitment to give up caffeine for FebFast?
-Associate Professor Tim Crowe shares some advice for letting go of your daily brew.
+Giving up caffeine for FebFast?
+Here’s some expert advice for letting go of your daily brew.

 Congratulations on taking on the FebFast challenge of 28 days cold turkey from caffeine.
 Caffeine has been described as the world’s most popular drug and legions of coffee addicts can attest to that.